ohmu/poni/doc/getting-started.rst

 network.
 By default Poni attempts an SSH based deployment::

   $ poni deploy postgres1
-  poni    ERROR   RemoteError: webshop/backend/postgres1: 'host' property not set
+  poni    ERROR   RemoteError: webshop/backend/postgres1: 'host' property not set  poni    ERROR   VerifyError: failed: there were 1 errors

 Node and system properties can be adjusted with the ``set`` command.
 We'll set a special property ``deploy`` to the value ``local`` that tells Poni to install the files to the